 Disgruntled, angry teenagers turn into well-adjusted individuals, thanks to Maharani

-Former Maharani coordinator A.Chandra Mohan, 54 recalls meeting angry, disgruntled teenagers at the Maharani camps where he used to conduct trainings.
+Former Maharani trainer A.Chandra Mohan, 54 recalls meeting angry, disgruntled teenagers at the Maharani camps where he used to conduct trainings.

 “Most of the girls came from broken families.
 They didn’t have a good role model to follow or anyone to guide them.
 There was a lot of pent up anger and frustration within them.
 It was really sad knowing what kind of lives they had led ,” he said.